 - Be clear about what feedback you are not addressing.
 Perhaps just as important as being clear about the new solutions you are introducing, it’s equally important to know what issues you decide not to address and the engineering rationale behind your decision.
 This goes hand in hand with our recommendations to close every issue with a comment in our issue tracking best practices article.

 If you are interested in building a system of record for your design review feedback, making better design decisions, and eliminating repeated engineering mistakes, check out Five Flute.
-We’ve built it to help modern engineering teams capture useful design review feedback with less effort, close the loop with during redesign, and deliver better products in less time.
+It’s the fastest way to share, review, and improve your engineering designs.
+From engineering drawing reviews to 3D design reviews of complex parts and assemblies, Five Flute is built for modern engineering teams that want to move faster without making mistakes.